Camelford Town Hall: History

 The building was originally erected as a single-storey market house dating back at least to the late-17th century.
 In the early 19th century, the lord of the manor and local patron, John Russell, 6th Duke of Bedford, decided to remodel the building to create an assembly room on the first floor: the enlarged structure was designed in the neoclassical style, built in rubble masonry and completed in 1806.

 The design involved a symmetrical main frontage facing south onto the Market Place; the central bay originally featured a round headed doorway which was flanked by two round headed windows on either side on the ground floor and there were three round headed windows on the first floor.
 The east and west elevations featured wide openings on the ground floor and Venetian windows on the first floor.
 The new assembly room on the first floor was accessed by an external staircase on the north side.

-At roof level, there was a timber cupola with a clock and a weather vane.
-The cupola contained two bells, the oldest of which had been a gift to the town from the mayor, William Prideaux, in 1699.
-The weather vane took the form of a camel despite the fact that the name of the town was actually derived from the Brythonic name of the river, "Allen", in combination with "cam" which means crooked and the English word "ford".
+At roof level a timber cupola was installed with a clock and a weather vane.
+The cupola contained two bells, the oldest of which (the market bell) had been a gift to the town from the mayor, William Prideaux, in 1699.
+The other, larger bell (dated 1807) was installed at the same time as the clock and used to strike the hours; the clockmaker was John Thwaites of Clerkenwell.
+The weather vane on top of the cupola took the form of a camel despite the fact that the name of the town was actually derived from the Brythonic name of the river, "Allen", in combination with "cam" which means crooked and the English word "ford".